Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 LESSON INTRODUCTION

-In addition to the secure switching and routing appliances and protocols used to implement network connectivity, the network infrastructure design must also include security appliances to ensure confidentiality, integrity, and availability of services and data.
+In addition to the secure switching and routing appliances and protocols used to implement network connectivity, the network infrastructure design must also include security appliances to ensure confidentiality, integrity, and [[Availability]] of services and data.
 You should be able to distinguish the features of security and monitoring devices and software and deploy these devices to appropriate locations in the network.

 ##